 The St Stephen’s music program is staffed by both professional and voluntary musicians.
 Organist and cantor accompany all Sunday masses, and choirs lead two of them.
 The Cathedral has its own concert series, which features both Cathedral musicians, and other local and international artists.
 The Cathedral also hosts concerts given by outside organisations.
 The Jubilee pipe organ is a recent addition to Cathedral resources and is a significant benefit and inspiration to all worshippers as well as the wider Brisbane community.
 Director of Music Dr Andrew Cichy, and Assistant Director James Goldrick lead the music program.

-The music list for August 2017 for the 10.00am and 12 Noon Sunday Masses, please click on the link: music August 2017
+The music list for August 2017 for the 10.00am and 12 Noon Sunday Masses, please click on the link: Music list September 2017

 Masses and Other Services